By: John W. Jensen, Department of Fisheries and Allied Aquaculture,

 Electric Paddle wheel

-Shafts of most electric motors run at 1,750 rpm and most units are
+Methods used to reduce the motor speed to the desired aerator shaft speed include v-belts and pulleys, chain drive, gears and gearboxes.
+Shafts of most electric motors run at 1,750 rpm and most units are mounted on floats.

 Diffused Air Systems